ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Just as you recover from **consequences** with time, or through healing, so **benefits** fade with time.

 At the beginning of a session, especially when a significant period of game-world time passes between the conclusion of one session and the beginning of the next, the GM may declare that all **benefits** have expired or waned.
-A waning benefit may reduce its **rank** with time, as the effect fades.
+A waning benefit may reduce its **degree** with time, as the effect fades.
 You are no longer charged with the confidence of your recent victory, the fans have forgotten your last concert, or the people of the village have started to think once again about the day-to-day struggle of their lives not how the stranger helped them.
 An expired benefit no longer gives you a **bonus**, your past victories no longer bring you solace, your fickle fans have moved on to the latest sensation.

 ### 2.8.5 Multiple Benefits And Consequences